 - Generation of virtual predictors as forecasters combination.

 - Weighting of the feedback of the different variables

 - Incorporation in the prediction algorithms of the digital terrain models and surface.

 - Incorporation of grouping options of wind farms production in the prediction engine

 Several companies and Technological Centres participate in the project.
 They form a consortium with complementary capabilities that encourage the development of the technological challenges.
 The partners of the consortium are: UNATEC ITC S.L., the Salamanca University (USAL) and CENER.

-The MINPRE project has been financed by the Ministry of Economy and Competitiveness.
+The MINPRE project has been financed by the Ministry of Science and innovation.
 Its budget amounts to € 509,178.75.